Stillbirth is when a baby dies before she or he is born, after 24 weeks of pregnancy. In England, around 1 in 250 births is a stillbirth.

 You bleed from your vagina

-This may indicate a problem – read about bleeding from your vagina in pregnancy.
+Vaginal bleeding may indicate a problem – read about bleeding from your vagina in pregnancy.

 You have vaginal discharge that is not normal for you

-You get blurred vision, severe headache, swelling
+You get blurred vision, severe headache or swelling

-These could be signs of pre-eclampsia.
+Blurred vision, severe headache and swelling could be signs of pre-eclampsia.
 Although pre-eclampsia is usually mild, in some pregnancies it can lead to life-threatening problems for both mother and baby.

 Symptoms of pre-eclampsia include:

 - obvious swelling – especially of the hands and face or upper body

 - severe headache that does not go away – sometimes with vomiting

 - problems with vision, such as blurring, flashing lights, spots or difficulty focusing